appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 </dd>

 ### CSS API

-These properties, accessible within the CSS editor, offer specific functionalities and customization options.
+These css variables are accessible within the CSS editor, offer specific functionalities and customization options.
 The variables fall into three groups: model variables, UI variables, and theme variables.
 Appsmith updates the values of these properties when the corresponding source changes.

 #### model

 <dd>

 The `model` property retrieves the value passed in the **Default Model** property of the Custom widget.
 Appsmith automatically generates corresponding CSS variables for each string and number property within your model.
 This feature is beneficial for transmitting CSS configurations, such as width or color, through your model.

 ```js
 /* CSS Variable Naming Convention: --appsmith-model-<property-name> */